jrnold/dlm-shrinkage/notes/notes.md

 - Total Variation Penalty with LASSO: @HarchaouiLevy-Leduc2010
 - Detecting multiple changepoint with linear cost (PELT): @KillickFearnheadEckley2012
 - Segment neighborhood algorithm (@BaiPerron1998, @BaiPerron2003a)

+# Structural Break Ideas

+## Auxiliary residuals

+Auxiliary residual is dividing the smoothed disturbances with the square root of their corresponding variances.
+These are similar to a two-tailed t-test.

+@CommandeurKoopman2007 p.
+93-94, @DurbinKoopman2012, Ch 7.5

+See @HarveyKoopman1992, @DeJongPenzer1998.

+## Local variance values

+Posterior mean of the local variance values can be used to flag possible outliers. @PetrisPetroneCampagnoli2009 p.
+179.
+They use Student's t distribution in their example.

+## Kalman gain or weights

+Use the filtered or smoothed weights of the estimator for observations previous to $t$.
+See @DurbinKoopmans2012